Rhoda Dorsey

 Rhoda M. Dorsey (September 9, 1927 – May 10, 2014) was an American historian and college president.
-Dorsey was the longest serving president of Goucher College and the first woman to hold the position.
+Dorsey was the longest serving president of Goucher College and the first of only two women to hold the position.

 Early life and education

-Rhoda Dorsey was born on September 9, 1927 in Dorchester neighborhood of Boston, Massachusetts.
+Rhoda Dorsey was born on September 9, 1927, in Dorchester neighborhood of Boston, Massachusetts.
 When Dorsey was a teenager, her mother died.
 She and her younger sister Frances Cobb (née Dorsey) were then cared for by Clara MacKenzie, whom her father retained full time, to care for the girls in his home in Newton, Massachusetts.

 Dorsey graduated with a bachelor's degree Smith College, magna cum laude, in 1949.
 She then attended University of Cambridge as a Fulbright scholar where she earned a bachelor's and master's degree.
 In 1954, while completing her doctorate at University of Minnesota, she was hired as an assistant professor of history at Goucher College.
 Dorsey completed her doctorate in 1956.
 Her dissertation was titled The Resumption of Anglo-American Trade in New England 1783–1794.